 To appoint an hourly casual (general staff) or sessional (casual academic) staff member, the recommending officer will raise an online engagement using the University's online engagement system.
 For casual and sessional staff engagements, referee reports and associated documents are not required.

-Prepare Job Offer - Unpaid Appointments Prepare Job Offer - Advertised Job Prepare Job Offer - Direct Appointments eRecruit User Guide Workflow Approver - Offer Create a Sessional Staff Engagement - User Guide
+Prepare an Unpaid Appointment – How to guide Prepare Job Offer - Advertised Job Prepare Job Offer - Direct Appointments eRecruit User Guide Workflow Approver - Offer Create a Sessional Staff Engagement - User Guide

 Equity, diversity and inclusion

 Recruitment and selection activities at Griffith will promote equity, diversity and inclusion.
 The overall strategic equity goal of the University is to develop a staff profile that reflects the diversity of its communities.
 In particular, the University's equity plan targets the recruitment of women in senior positions, Indigenous Australians, people with disabilities, people who identify as LGBTI and other minority groups.